📘 Partial remission (honeymoon period) in type 1 diabetes

 🌙 What is the honeymoon period in type 1 diabetes?

-The honeymoon period is a temporary phase after type 1 diabetes diagnosis when your pancreas still produces its own insulin.
-Once you start insulin treatment and blood glucose normalizes, the remaining beta cells (10-20%) recover from "glucose toxicity" and start functioning better again.
-Your insulin requirement from external sources drops dramatically, to only 0.1 units/kg/day and sometimes even to zero.
+The honeymoon period is a temporary phase after type 1 diabetes diagnosis when your pancreas still produces its own insulin [1].
+Once you start insulin treatment and blood glucose normalizes, the remaining beta cells (5-20%) recover from "glucose toxicity" and start functioning better again.
+Your insulin requirement from external sources drops dramatically, often below 0.5 units/kg/day and sometimes even less [2].

 How long does the honeymoon period last in type 1 diabetes?

-The duration of the honeymoon period varies enormously, from a few weeks to almost 3 years, with an average of 6 months.
-In young children (under 5 years), it may be completely absent or last only 1-2 months, as the autoimmune process is generally more aggressive.
-Adolescents usually have 6 months, while adults diagnosed with LADA can have a honeymoon period of 3 years.
+The duration of the honeymoon period varies enormously, from a few weeks to almost 3 years, with an average of 7-9 months [3].
+In young children (under 5 years), it may be completely absent or last shorter, as the autoimmune process is generally more aggressive [4].
+Adolescents usually have a few months, while adults diagnosed with LADA can have a honeymoon period of 3 years [5].

 📉 Why do I need less insulin now?